 High blood sugar or uncontrolled diabetes is the main reason for the development of diabetic retinopathy.
 The blood sugar control is directly related to the severity of diabetic retinopathy.
 There is a rich supply of blood vessels at the back of the eye: the retina which is a very light sensitive layer.
 These blood vessels become weak as the blood sugar level is increased.
 Each blood vessel contains blood and fluid.
 Due to weakness caused by diabetes, the blood and fluid inside the blood vessels leak out into the retina.
 And the retina swells.
 This swelled retina causes a lack of nutrients and oxygen which results as vision loss and possibly blindness.

-To diagnose diabetic retinopathy, ICare doctors of Optometry recommends keeping routine eye exam to all diabetic patients.
+There is no specific one-size fits all treatment for diabetic retinopathy, instead early detection is key.
+While there are no "early" symptoms that may make you think to get tested, the only way to catch it is through regular test screenings.
+It is for this reason ICare doctors of Optometry recommends keeping a routine of regular eye exams for all diabetic patients to diagnose diabetic retinopathy early.
 During an eye exam, an optometrist uses a special eye drop to dilate the pupils.
-This eye drop is specially designed to enlarge the pupils so that the entire retina, along with the optic nerve, macula and blood vessels, can be visualized.
+This eye drop is specially designed to enlarge the pupils so that the entire retina, along with the optic nerve, macula and blood vessels, can be visually inspected.